Too Many Products Contain Rancid Oils...

 Not All Oils Are Created Equal

 As a maker, I am always curious about other brands' ingredients, their processes and packaging.
 I love to see, touch, and smell what other people are doing.
-I know it looks glamourous from the outside, but making products that you can be proud of, on the inside, is a lot of crucial decision making, hard work, and expense.
+I know it looks glamorous from the outside, but making products that you can be proud of, on the inside, is a lot of crucial decision making, hard work, and expense.
 Good skin care products will contain a fair amount of oil in them.
 Oils are usually about half of the ingredients for face creams and body lotions, while a good serum is almost all, if not all, oil.
 So, with such a concentrated amount of one ingredient in a product, it is important that you as a consumer be educated about the importance of the quality of that ingredient.

 Cold pressed oils retain their nutrient value, including their innate oxidative protectant... vitamin E!
 Vitamin E is a fat soluble nutrient that has antioxidant properties, which protect cells from the effects of free radicals (read more about protecting from free radical damage).
 Free radicals are toxic byproducts of oxygen metabolism that can cause damage to living cells and tissue in our body.
 It is the nutrients in our foods that protect our cells from the damage of free radicals.
 Studies have also shown that Vitamin E taken internally and applied topically are effective in protecting the skin against the early damage introduced by ultraviolet radiation.